-Improvement in gross profit rate was still principally driven by the impact of sales mix since there were no significant increase in product costs, excise tax rates and other import charges during the period.
+Improvement in gross profit rate in 2021 was still principally driven by the impact of the strong growth contribution of the brandy category in the sales mix.
+There were no significant increase in product costs, taxes and other import charges during the period.
+The group ensures seamless customs releasing process permitting incoming goods to be delivered to the warehouse facilities at reasonable costs and avoiding unnecessary charges.